"The past is all around us. In a place like the ‘Glades, it’s in the trees and the water; it’s in the glaring summer sun and the ancient alligators."

 of loss and abandonment makes her sympathetic, while her tenacity in coping with challenges inspires and empowers.

 Abney paints a beautiful picture of the Florida Everglades in 1918 with rich details and descriptions of the world which Belle now calls home.
 The mystery of the shell rock propels the action forward to a superb conclusion.

 Lovers of historical novels and adventure stories will want to read Belle of the Glades by Cheryl Abney.

 I received this book from the author.
 This review contains my honest opinions, for which I have not been compensated in any way.

 In this sequel to Belle of the Glades, the holiday season brings mystery and adventure for Belle and her Indian friend, Summer.
 At the Bone Field, they find clues of a Bigfoot, but Belle's uncle dismisses the signs.
 Belle and Summer set out to befriend the mysterious stranger with food gifts, but he has reason to stay hidden.
 Is he a real Bigfoot?
 How does Belle solve the mystery?

-Author Bio: Cheryl Abney lives in the Florida Glades area of her story’s setting with her husband, two Jack Russell terriers, and her tortoise, Theo.
+Author Bio: Cheryl Abney lived in the Florida Glades area of her story’s setting for 34 years.
 She has taught high school and counseled both middle and elementary students during her 31 years in the field of education.

 This is a wonderful, fictitious perspective of Lake Okeechobee during the early 19th century.
 The